21st Century: The Learning Challenge Part 2

 - testing for the right answers

-- Schools need to invest the time to develop a learning culture based on critical thinking and problem solving that sources a complexity of computer technologies to enable ubiquitous learning.
+- Schools need to invest the time to develop a learning culture based on critical thinking and problem solving that sources the complexity of computer technologies to enable ubiquitous learning.

 - Ubiquitous learning is a revolution.